Updated: Jun 6

 Written by: August Hoppe, President Hoppe Tree Service, Certified Arborist WI-0477A

-Summer is thunderstorm season in Wisconsin.
-In a small amount of time a storm can cause a lot of damage to our trees and property.
+Summer is thunderstorm season in Wisconsin, despite our dry conditions lately.
+You never know when the weather will change here, and in a small amount of time a storm can cause a lot of damage to our trees and property.
 Many homeowners are concerned with big trees near their homes and afraid of potential damage if the tree were to fail so close to the house.
 However, just because a tree is large does not mean it’s a threat.

 There are significant patterns to storm damage that we see time and time again.